BionicBeaverSubmarine/bem-sdk/packages/config/README.md

 ### options.fsRoot

 Sets the custom root directory.
+The path to the desired resource is relative to your app root directory.

 **Example:**